Xunius/Menotexport/README.md

 not be viewered in other PDF readers other than Mendeley itself.

-The native but awkward solution to export a PDF with its annotations is: in Mendeley, open that PDF in the Mendeley PDF reader, go to Files -> Export PDF with annotations.
+The native but awkward solution to export a PDF with its annotations is: in Mendeley, open that PDF in the Mendeley PDF reader, go to `Files` -> `Export PDF with annotations`.
 However to export all your collections, this has to be repeated manually for each individual PDF in your library.
 To make it worse, the annotations exported in this manner are **NOT** editable: they are saved as static texts, you can't even delete a sticky note.

-This tool can bulk export all PDFs with annotations while keeping your Mendeley folder structure, and the annotations are readable and editable by other PDF softwares. ~~NOTE that PDFs with no annotations are not exported.~~ PDFs with no annotations are simply copied to the target location, so you have the complete library structure.
+This tool can bulk export all PDFs with annotations while keeping your Mendeley folder structure, and the annotations are readable and editable by other PDF softwares.
+PDFs with no annotations are simply copied to the target location, so you have the complete library structure.

 ### 2. Extract annotation texts.